Ly0n/awesome-robotic-tooling/README.md

 * [ptpd](https://github.com/ptpd/ptpd) - PTP daemon (PTPd) is an implementation the Precision Time Protocol (PTP) version 2 as defined by 'IEEE Std 1588-2008'.
 PTP provides precise time coordination of Ethernet LAN connected computers
 * [wireless](https://github.com/clearpathrobotics/wireless) - Making info about wireless networks available to ROS.
 * [protobuf](https://github.com/protocolbuffers/protobuf) - Google's data interchange format
+* [CANdevStudio](https://github.com/GENIVI/CANdevStudio) -  CANdevStudio aims to be cost-effective replacement for CAN simulation software.
+It can work with variety of CAN hardware interfaces

 ### Debugging and Tracing
 * [lptrace](https://github.com/khamidou/lptrace) - It lets you see in real-time what functions a Python program is running